EchoAlice/das-playground/README.md

 1. Send messages via overlay protocol
 2. Instantiate message processing within each node
 3. Modify create_overlay() to be generalizable for creating a Secure Overlay

+### Note:
+I'm trying to design this repository to be easy to comprehend (at the cost of efficiency), making these networking concepts more accessible.
+With that being said...
+I'm new to Rust.
+So if you've got suggestions for cleaner code, make a PR or reach out!